 I bet ten of your finest American Dollars that you have seen Titanic.
-One of the highest grossing films of all time, it won a pretty bloomin impressive 11 Oscars.
-It's one of those films that gets the tears pumping a mile a minute and has so many memorable lines.
-Who hasn't said "draw me like your French girls" in a life drawing class?
-Or you know, just life in general.
-Hell yes, Titanic is a classic.
-Like many classics, it also leaves you with a lot of questions.
-Today, that primary question is: was Rose in Titanic based on a real person?
+A massive box office hit, it initially grossed $1.84 billion, which is pretty impressive for its 1997 release.
+In fact, it was the highest grossing film of all time until director James Cameron surpassed his own record with Avatar in 2010.
+It was critically acclaimed, too, winning an impressive 11 Oscars.
+It's one of those films that gets the tears pumping a mile a minute and has so many memorable lines: who hasn't jokingly said "draw me like your French girls" when sprawled across a sofa?
+Titanic is a classic.
+But, based on true-life events, it does beg a lot of questions on which parts, and characters, were in fact real.
+Today’s quest?
+To find out if Rose in Titanic was based on a real person?

-"Ultimately, it is impossible to separate her life experiences from the work she created, as she truly mastered the art of a life.
+“Ultimately, it is impossible to separate her life experiences from the work she created, as she truly mastered the art of life.”

 Born in San Francisco in 1893 to very wealthy parents, she was a rebel from the get go.
 Just like Rose, she wanted to carve her own path, despite protests from her parents.
 Back in a time when a woman not sticking to the rules was tantamount to insanity, she did what the eff she wanted.

 "Beatrice was proof," says Cameron in his book James Cameron: Interviews, "that the attributes of Rose's character that I thought might have been perceived as far-fetched were not.
 When I met her, she was charming, creative and devastatingly funny"